 Installation, mounting, commissioning and programming are simply performed by the installer and inexpensive for the user.
 The system is supplied ready for operation including a door release relay.
 In addition, it requires a power supply and door release connection (see illustration) - nothing more.
 Both are omitted if the access control is integrated in a Siedle communication system; in this case it uses the same installation.
 In a Vario system, it can be simply retrofitted provided the necessary module slot is available.

 Programming and user management require neither a PC nor any other tool, and can be performed simply by users themselves.

 |With Entrance controller: up to eight doors|

 Where requirements exceed simple control of a single door, the Entrance controller EC 602 is capable of networking up to eight doors.
 Typical fields of application include residential complexes with several entrances or commercial and office blocks of all kinds.

 The Entrance controller carries out a match between the data bases of the networked units.
-Codes only have to be programmed once for all connected doors, and fingerprints or cards only need to be read in (or deleted again) once.
+Codes only have to be programmed once for all connected doors, and cards only need to be read in (or deleted again) once.
 The central user management system considerably simplifies management where several entrances are involved, particularly as it is performed with optimum convenience by means of software on a PC.
 Logging is also possible via the PC interface.
-Alongside the door, the controller also operates additional switching contacts if required by means of code or fingerprint entry, for instance the outside light, the alarm system or a silent alarm.
+Alongside the door, the controller also operates additional switching contacts if required by means of code, for instance the outside light, the alarm system or a silent alarm.

 Unlike the door controller-IP, the Entrance controller does not establish a connection to an IP network.
 The connection to the PC is established via the serial or USB port by means of the programming interface.

-The Entrance controller is capable of networking the fingerprint recognition system Siedle Fingerprint, the Electronic Key transponder system and the numerical code lock, also in hybrid configurations.
+The Entrance controller is capable of networking the Electronic Key transponder system and the numerical code lock, also in hybrid configurations.

 |Door controller IP: Extended functionality